 Instructions

-- With a stand or hand mixer, cream together the butter and sugars.
+- In a large mixing bowl, cream butter and sugars together on medium speed until fluffy, 2-3 minutes.
 Mix in the eggs until fully incorporated, then the vanilla.

-- Sift in the flour, baking soda, cinnamon, nutmeg, cloves, ginger, cardamom, allspice, salt, and cornstarch.
-If you don’t have a large strainer or sifter, you can also whisk the dry ingredients together in another bowl before adding them to the wet ingredients.
-Mix until just combined.
+- Sift in the flour, baking soda, cinnamon, nutmeg, cloves, ginger, cardamom, allspice, pepper, salt, and cornstarch.
+Mix until just combined into a thick dough.
 Don’t overmix.

-- Mix in the hazelnuts and white chocolate chips until just combined.
+- Mix in the nuts and white chocolate chips on low speed until just combined.
+Optional: chill dough for 30-60 minutes for the most intense flavor and thickest cookies.

 - Bake for 7-9 minutes or until the tops are golden brown.